-Dual citizenship, also known as the dual nationality or multiple citizenship, is an individual’s citizenship status that allows him or her to be a citizen of more than one nation at the same time under the laws of these nations.
+Dual citizenship, also known as dual nationality or multiple citizenship, is an individual’s citizenship status that allows them to be a citizen of more than one nation at the same time under the laws of these nations.
 Numerous countries permit multiple nationalities, but they do not recognize the other citizenship within their territories.
 Some governments don’t allow individuals with dual citizenship to hold public offices or serve on the police force or military.

 Nations That Allow Dual Citizenship